connor21/aicli/TASK.md

 - [x] implement anonymization for text in `anon.py`
 - [x] extend `anon.py` to support a custom word list and regular expressions to find words that should be anonymized
 - [x] Add fuzzy matching option using rapidfuzz for similar words

+## Implement time parameter in `transscribe.py`

+- [x] support start and end time for the transscription.
+Only the time in the input file defined by start and end is transscribed.
+If the parameter are not set, the cmolete file is transcribed.